Orgzit is structured through Accounts, Workspaces, Tables, Records, and Data Fields.

 The following are the basic components of Orgzit.

 A workspace is a single database containing all the information you need for neatly organizing your information.
 It’s the equivalent of a workbook in traditional spreadsheet programs.
-You can create Workspaces for personal projects like novel planning or home renovation, or for work use cases like job-applicant tracking or event planning.
+You can create Workspaces for your different organizational workflows and process, like, CRM, Task Management, Order Management, Lead Tracking, etc.

 Tables are specially crafted lists that keep all your data organized and lets you play around with data to get exciting insights into your work.
 Each Workspace can have one or more tables, similar to worksheets in a spreadsheet.

 Orgzit tables allow you to store, organize, and analyze data in the form of lists.
 With tables, you can track every activity that constitutes your work.
-For example, in case of a Human Resource team's recruitment tracking workspace, one would create separate tables for job openings, a separate table to track candidates and applications and perhaps a separate one for scheduling and tracking interviews.
+For example, you can store all details about your leads, customers in different tables and can also record orders and payments in other tables.